 Proactive news headlines including Chase Mining Corporation, AuTECO Minerals, Kin Mining and Riversgold

-- Aeris Resources Ltd (ASX:AIS) has advised the market that Tombola Gold Ltd (ASX:TBA) has advanced to 100% ownership of the Golden Mile Project after successful negotiations.
+- Aeris Resources Ltd AIS has advised the market that Tombola Gold Ltd TBA has advanced to 100% ownership of the Golden Mile Project after successful negotiations.
 Click here

-- Creso Pharma Ltd (ASX:CPH, OTCQB:COPHF) welcomes the purchase orders Canadian subsidiary Mernova Medicinal Inc has received from leading Saskatchewan-based cannabis wholesale distributor Weed Pool Cannabis Co-operative.
+- Creso Pharma Ltd (CPHCOPHF welcomes the purchase orders Canadian subsidiary Mernova Medicinal Inc has received from leading Saskatchewan-based cannabis wholesale distributor Weed Pool Cannabis Co-operative.
 Click here

-- Elixir Energy Ltd (ASX:EXR) has released an update on the Nomgon coal bed methane pilot project underway in its 100%-owned Nomgon IX CBM production sharing contract in Mongolia.
+- Elixir Energy Ltd EXR has released an update on the Nomgon coal bed methane pilot project underway in its 100%-owned Nomgon IX CBM production sharing contract in Mongolia.
 Click here

-- Alto Metals Ltd (ASX:AME) has hit the high-grade historical Oroya gold mine, at its 100%-owned Sandstone Gold Project, with a 2,000-metre maiden reverse circulation (RC) drill program.
+- Alto Metals Ltd AME has hit the high-grade historical Oroya gold mine, at its 100%-owned Sandstone Gold Project, with a 2,000-metre maiden reverse circulation (RC) drill program.
 Click here

 - Coffee with Samso Episode 161 is all about uranium.
 Orpheus Minerals Ltd is currently completing its initial public offer which closes on the 25th November 2022.
 Click here